rezadrian01/Sentify-model/README.md

 The API has a single endpoint:

-- `GET /`: Returns a simple message.
+- `POST /predict`: Receive some text and returns a sentiment from received text (Negative, Neutral, or Positive).

 ## License